 At Merz—the company behind XEOMIN—we understand the struggles and the unique needs of adult patients with upper limb spasticity.
-We are committed to helping you achieve a better patient experience.
-We recognize that you have your own unique goals and aspirations.
-We want to help you focus on your next adventure, next achievement, or next opportunity—not just your symptoms.
+We are committed to helping you achieve a better patient experience so that you can focus on your goals and aspirations, and your upcoming adventures and life experiences.
+Let XEOMIN help you be defined by who you are—not just the condition you have.

 In adults with upper limb spasticity, there is an imbalance of signals from the brain to the muscles, which causes stiffness and spasms.
 This can lead to abnormal arm or hand positions, uncomfortable movement, and pain.3

 XEOMIN is injected into muscles to help interfere with these signals.
 This helps decrease muscle stiffness and improve your ability to function using the affected muscles.2

 Some stiffness and spasms may still occur, but in most patients less severely.

-In clinical studies, XEOMIN significantly improved muscle tone compared with a nontherapeutic injection, known as a placebo, as measured at week 4 after initiating treatment.2
+In clinical studies, XEOMIN improved muscle tone and showed functional improvements at 4 weeks after initiating treatment.2*

 Read the Medication Guide before you start receiving XEOMIN® (Zeo-min) and each time XEOMIN is given to you as there may be new information.
 The risk information provided here is not comprehensive.
 To learn more: